pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.5.7 =
+This minor but critical upgrade fixes a bug (in the WordPress version of NF only) where entering and then deleting a user id or role in the "read access" field for a project caused NF to allow anonymous users to view project pages.

 = 1.5.6 =
 This minor but critical upgrade fixes a bug where the survey erroneously believed entered stories had no names.
 It also fixes a few smaller bugs and improves the help system.